RMKD/scripting-blender-game-engine/tutorial.md

 * use the Tools tab to create some more objects
 * use the Properties tab to edit those objects manually
 * use the View menu to look at your objects from above, from the side, and through the camera
-* split your view into multiple persectives by dragging from the upper right corner, change their viewpoints, merge them back together to a single 3D view
+* split your view into multiple perspectives by dragging from the upper right corner, change their viewpoints, merge them back together to a single 3D view

 ## Outliner (where's my stuff?)